Adidas Distancestar Review Facts

 To better manage track running, the outsoles of these shoes were fitted with small metal spikes on the front and arch.
 These are of a lighter weight

 than the kind of treads or nubs you would find on a pair of trail shoes and are designed to offer additional traction to the forefoot when running.
 It makes these shoes not ideal for casual use but more geared towards track events such as the steeplechase.
-Hard rubber material is used on the heel for extra protection, preventing pain from heel striking that would otherwise occur due to the thin midsole.
+The hard rubber material is used on the heel for extra protection, preventing pain from heel striking that would otherwise occur due to the thin midsole.

-The material used in the construction of this insole was designed to handle the specific requirements of standard running track.
+The material used in the construction of this insole was designed to handle the specific requirements of the standard running track.
 An EVA foam midsole provides a mild amount of stability that helps to absorb the impact your feet make on the ground, but the primary purpose of its design is energy efficiency.
 This is why they aren’t as rigid or stable

 Most of these shoes’ upper portion is made up of a lightweight and highly breathable mesh.
 A toe covering made of harder material offers a basic level of protection, making forefoot striking in these shoes still viable.
 While it doesn’t offer any real resistance from moisture, the design of the Distancestar’s upper is meant to drain well, making them useful in track events like the steeplechase that incorporates water jumps.